(Published September 2013, last updated May 2023).

 Detour to Abbaye de Villelongue

-If you decide to spend a rest day in Castelnaudary and have the afternoon free, a twenty-minute taxi ride will take you to Abbaye de Villelongue, a Cistercian monastery founded in 1180.
-Beautifully restored, but remaining in a state of ruin, the buildings evoke a sense of timelessness and provide a wonderful contrast to your walk along the canal.
+If you decide to spend a rest day in Castelnaudary and have the afternoon free, a thirty-minute taxi ride will take you to Abbaye de Villelongue.

 Where is Castelnaudary, France?
 Find it on Google maps